 2. Walk Down the Beach at Cathedral Cove

-Known for being the background of a very famous scene in the movie The Chronicles Of Narnia, the cove is one of the Coromandel’s most precious jewels.
+Known for being the background of a very famous scene in the movie The Chronicles Of Narnia, Cathedral Cove is one of the Coromandel’s most precious jewels.
 With white sand over white rock formations over turquoise waters, this is by far the biggest attraction of the peninsula.
 Don’t miss a chance to see for yourself what paradise actually looks like.

 Location: Whitianga / Hahei